deanebarker/api-html-resolver/README.md

 >QUESTION: Should it be this way?
 I'm not sure, but I think so, because otherwise I think I'd need to re-parse the HTML after every resolution.

-So, if Element A is marked for resolution, and it contains Element B which is also marked for resolution, then resolving Element A will effectively remove Element B, even though Element B is still sitting in the resolutuion queue.
+So, if Element A is marked for resolution, and it contains Element B which is _also_ marked for resolution, then resolving Element A will remove Element B from the document, even though Element B is still sitting in the resolution queue.

-But, ...this should just be inefficient, I think?
+But ...this should just be inefficient, I think?
 Element B technically still "exists," but it's no longer attached to the original document -- so, it's just hanging out in memory.
-So you'll resolve it, but it won't matter.
+So you'll still resolve it, but it won't matter.

 >QUESTION: Should I solve for this?
 How common will this scenario be?